Sturlen/open5e-ts/README.md

 Makes working with Open5e data in Typescript a breeze.
-All data is validated using Zod schemas, which gives you great autocomplete and runtime safety.
+All data is validated using Zod schemas, which gives high quality autocomplete your editor and full runtime safety.
+Usable on client and server.

+Supports the following API endpoints:
+- Monsters
+- Spells
+- Classes
+- Magic Items
+- Races

 # Install